-In the dictionary, bait means to intentionally make someone angry, by saying or doing things to annoy or taunt them deliberately.
-To hook trap or entice someone, and getting someone to do what you want them to do.
+In the dictionary, bait means intentionally making someone angry by saying or doing things to annoy or taunt them deliberately.
+To hook, trap or entice someone, and getting someone to do what you want them to do.

 A narcissist uses many manipulative mind games and manipulative tactics to take control of our lives.

-Many people, class baiting as something a narcissist will do when you put up a boundary, but baiting can happen at any point within a relationship with a narcissist, and it can happen with narcissistic friends, family, partners, parents, boss, whoever the narcissist is or was in your life.
+Many people class baiting as something a narcissist will do when you put up a boundary.
+Still, baiting can happen at any point within a relationship with a narcissist, and it can happen with narcissistic friends, family, partners, parents, boss, whoever the narcissist is or was in your life.

 Baiting is used by a narcissist to provoke an emotional response from us so that they can have the power over our emotions, and ultimately, over our thinking so that they can further their control over us.

 Unfortunately, we are nothing more than an appliance to a narcissist.

 Narcissists use people how people use an appliance.
-When we first get a new phone, we like to spend time learning how to work it, when we drain the power we charge it back up, just to drain it all over again.
+When we first get a new phone, we like to spend time learning how to work it; when we drain the power, we charge it back up, just to drain it all over again.
 We pick up a phone when we need it, put it down when we don’t, we fix the screen if we break it and still need it, or we go and buy a new phone and put the old in the recycle.
 We might try and go back to an old phone if the original isn’t working how we’d expect it to.
-We might take a broken one apart to fix a new.
+We might take a broken one apart to fix a new one.
 That’s how narcissistic people use people.

-Baiting is used to make people feel, scared, guilty, responsible, anxious, even hopeful, which makes it easier for the narcissist to manipulate them further.
+Baiting is used to make people feel scared, guilty, obligated, responsible, anxious, even hopeful, which makes it easier for the narcissist to manipulate them further.